 In a typical home sale with two agents, the seller pays the total commission for both their agent and the buyer's agent, deducted from the sale proceeds at closing.

-Historically, this has led to sellers paying 5-6% of the sale price in total commissions.
-Our research on average commission rates found that rates average 2.82% for listing agents and 2.75% for buyer’s agents, though it varies by region and property type.
+Historically, this has resulted in sellers paying a total of 5-6% of the sale price in commissions.
+Our research on average commission rates found that rates average 2.88% for listing agents and 2.82% for buyer’s agents, although they vary by region and property type.

-Due to the recent National Association of Realtors (NAR) settlement, sellers are no longer required to offer commission to buyer's agents.
+Following the 2024 National Association of Realtors (NAR) settlement, sellers are no longer required to offer commission to buyer's agents.
 Instead, buyers are expected to negotiate directly with their own agents.

 Key changes under the NAR settlement include: